Everest Base Camp Trek in December 2025

 • Do not underestimate the cold temperature in December, even though it is just the start of winter.
 Pack ample warm, insulating pieces and carry a high-quality sleeping bag.

 • Prioritize drinking water during the trek.
-Buy a nice water bottle that can keep water warm for up to 8 to 12 hours.
+Buy a nice water bottle that can warm water for 8 to 12 hours.
 Likewise, include soups and teas in your daily meals.

-• The daylight is shorter, so make sure you start walking early and reach your next destination on time.
+• The daylight is shorter, so start walking early and reach your next destination on time.
 Do not wander alone far once the sun sets; you may get lost.

 • Double-check all the trekking gear and pack all the essentials.